FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 3.md

 					- it is not entirely consequentialist but also contains some virtue ethics, as it also inspires us to develop our character to its noblest level (i.e., [[übermensch]], [[overman]], or [[superman]])
 	- ## [[utilitarianism|Utilitarianism]]
 		- The most influential [[agent-neutral consequentialism|agent-neutral]] form of consequentialism
+		- It usually serves as a framework for decision making in economics, business, politics, and etc.
+		- It is the foundation for most of the strategic decision-making methods that include [[cost-benefit analysis]], [[cost-effectiveness analysis]], [[subjective expected analysis]], and [[quality-adjusted life years analysis]]
+		- Scholars criticize it for having the potential to justify injustices and rights violations when dealing with the maximization of aggregate good; however, proponents of this ethical theory argue that other moral concepts, like justice and rights, are only valuable in so far as they lead to the maximization of aggregate welfare ([[instrumental good]]).
 		- ### Basic elements
 			- #### Consequentialism
 				- Utilitarianism determines the morality of an action based on its consequences
 			- #### [[welfarism|Welfarism]]
 				- Utilitarianism only considers an action morally relevant if they affect the welfare (or well-being) of people (in terms of benefits)
-				- What welfare specifically refers to varies among proponents of utilitarianism, it can either be any of the following:
+				- What [[welfare]] specifically refers to varies among proponents of utilitarianism, it can either be any of the following:
 					- experience of pleasure and/or beauty
 					- attainment of knowledge
 					- fulfillment of desires and satisfaction